umn-dash/latex-novice-typesetting/_episodes/02-basic-typesetting.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question: "
+- "Key question: How can I format text within a LaTeX document?"
-- "Key question: "
+- "Key question: How can I use different styles and classes of documents?"
-objectives:
-- "First learning objective."
-- "Second learning objective. "
-keypoints:
-- "First key point. "
-- "Second key point. "
-- "Third key point. "
 ---

 # Basic typesetting